lucashill1717/Personal-Website/README.md

-Simply the repository for my personal website, made from scratch.
-Obviously a work in progress now.
+The repository for my personal website.
+Built using React.